saffalou/Katalon-demo-cura/README.md

 It also means there might be assertions in the tests that I wouldn't neccessarily use.

 In a learning context I'm less fussed about the need for the assertion than learning how to use it so that it works properly and I can get a sense for when I would want to apply it.

+This repo might, or might not be, revisited to extend what it does.